Make Your Resume Stand OutPublié le 17 February 2020

 - Responsible for discovering new leads

-- Meeting target sales numbers specific periods
+- Meeting target sales numbers for specific periods

 - Answering customer questions regarding new products